ovh/docs/pages/platform/public-cloud/starting_with_cinder/guide.en-au.md

 ---
-title: 'Starting with Cinder API
+title: 'Starting with Cinder API'
-excerpt: Find out how to you use the Cinder API client with Openstack
+excerpt: 'Find out how to you use the Cinder API client with Openstack'
 slug: starting-with-cinder
 section: OpenStack
 order: 6